-is total capital4 (increased over the year by 9.7%)
+Tier 1 base capital adequacy ratio5 (growth by 0.4 percentage points at the beginning of the year)6 is total capital4 (increased over the year by 9.7%)

-- 132 branches in 22 regions of Russia - More than 6,600 ATMs and 11,000 payment terminals
+- 132 branches in 22 regions of Russia

+Note: 7.
+Including ATMs and payment terminals of partner banks.